AA Credit Cards now support Google Pay. Find out more about using your card with Google Pay.

 Or you can call us on 0345 6007 5606 and we'll post you your PIN – it can take up to 5 working days to arrive.

 Never disclose your PIN to anyone else.

 What should I do if my PIN is blocked, or I forget my PIN?

-You can manage your account online by registering at www.theaa.com/manageyourcard.
-Registration is quick and easy and once registered, you'll be able to make payments, see your PIN, view your statements and much more.
+To manage your account online, you'll need to register here.
+Registration is quick and easy, and once registered you can make payments, see your PIN, view your statements and much more.

 You can also use your smartphone to manage your card on the go.
-Our credit card servicing app is free to download and is available in iOS and Android from the dedicated app stores.
+Our new credit card servicing app is free to download and is available from the iOS and Android app stores.